Lissy93/awesome-privacy/README.md

 | --- | --- |
 **[CloudFlare](https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1)** | One of the most performant options, Cloudflare's DNS supports DoH and DoT, and has a Tor implementation, providing world-class protection.
 They have native cross-platform apps, for easy set-up.
 **[AdGuard](https://adguard.com/en/adguard-dns/overview.html)** | Open-source DNS provider, specialising in the blocking of ads, trackers and malicious domains.
 They have been independently audited and do not keep logs
-**[SecureDNS](https://securedns.eu)** | An open source DNS provider, with built-in ad block and additional privacy features.
-Supports DoH, DoT and DNSCrypt.
-It is not as performant as some of the bigger players, but still a good option in terms of security
 **[NextDNS](https://nextdns.io/)** | An ad-blocking, privacy-protecting, censorship-bypassing DNS.
 Also comes with analytics, and the ability to shield kids from adult content

 See also this [Full List of Public DoH Servers](https://github.com/curl/curl/wiki/DNS-over-HTTPS), you can then check the performance of your chosen server with [DNSPerf](https://www.dnsperf.com/).
 Awesome Self-Hosted also has a [good list](https://awesome.tilde.fun/d/23-list-of-dns-servers